SUBSCRIBE TO OUR FREE NEWSLETTER

-In the latest fallout from Flint, Michigan's public health crisis of lead poisoning its drinking water, Gov. Rick Snyder on Tuesday said he was "very sorry" and the state's top environmental official resigned.
+In the latest fallout from Flint, Michigan's public health crisis of lead poisoning its drinking water, Gov. Rick Snyder on Tuesday said he was "very sorry," and the state's top environmental official resigned.
 One advocacy group, however, says that full accountability and transparency for this "man-made catastrophe" are still absent.

 That catastrophe began in April 2014, as the Rust Belt city was under control of an emergency manager, and it moved its water supply from the Detroit system to the Flint River without the proper corrosive controls.
 Lead leached from pipes, putting thousands of the city's children at risk of brain damage from the contamination and prompting local outcry.
-A local pediatrician has called it an "emergency" situation that is "alarming and absolutely gut-wrenching."
+A local pediatrician has called it an "emergency" situation that is "alarming and gut-wrenching."

 In a letter (pdf) addressed to Snyder, Flint Water Advisory Task Force members write, in part,